Arjunsrivatsa13/Arjunsrivatsa13/README.md

 # 🛰️ BIOLOGICAL NODE PARAMETERS (ABOUT ME)

-I am an Information Science & Engineering student from India, passionate about building scalable backend systems, AI-powered applications, and software that solves real-world problems.
+I am an Computer Science & Engineering student from India, passionate about building scalable backend systems, AI-powered applications, and software that solves real-world problems.